-When we released our first State of Work report in 2019, the biggest issue facing organisations seemed relatively simple: aligning workers around a common set of goals.
-While the challenge of alignment persists, strong economic headwinds and advancements in workplace tools have leaders asking a far more pressing question: How can I make my organisation more productive?
+When we released our first State of Work report in 2019, the biggest issue facing organizations seemed relatively simple: aligning workers around a common set of goals.
+While the challenge of alignment persists, strong economic headwinds and advancements in workplace tools have leaders asking a far more pressing question: How can I make my organization more productive?

 Take a look at some of our findings below, and head over to State of Work to download the full report.